Data processing addendum

 Sensitive data transferred (if appropriate)

-The personal data transferred may include sensitive personal data, the extent of which is determined and controlled solely by the data exporter, and which may include: racial or ethnic origin; political opinions, religious or philosophical beliefs; trade-union membership; genetic or biometric data; health data; and data concerning sex-life or sexual orientation.
+The personal data transferred may include sensitive personal data, the extent of which is determined and controlled solely by the data exporter, and which may include: racial or ethnic origin; political opinions, religious or philosophical beliefs; trade-union membership; health data; and data concerning sex-life or sexual orientation.

 Frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis)